 – When it comes to the most challenging preconditions for business development, we can say that “rule of law” has been recognised by all of our members as the most challenging prerequisite for the development of business operations.
 We believe that a predictable business environment, which implies the transparency of the administration’s activities, is of crucial importance.

-We also see the ICT sector as having growing potential for Montenegro and ICT solutions as a precondition for further development in all sectors.
-We therefore see digitalisation as a responsibility of both the state and the private sector, which should work together to create a sensible and smart framework that will allow digital transformation to enable the improved efficiency of government services.
+We also see the ICT sector as having a growing potential for Montenegro and ICT solutions as a precondition for further development in all sectors.
+We, therefore, see digitalisation as a responsibility of both the state and the private sector, which should work together to create a sensible and smart framework that will allow digital transformation to enable the improved efficiency of government services.